What is mold?

 #3 Combination Die

 If you need to complete a blanking or punching operation combined with a bending operation, the combination die will have you covered.
-This versatile tool can play a role in all types of metalwork applications, from mining equipment manufacturing to electronics and appliance development.
+This versatile tool can play a role in all metalwork applications, from mining equipment manufacturing to electronics and appliance development.

 #4 Transfer Die